fiosman/weather-fetcher/README.md

 * User inputs city name and country code (e.g. San Diego, US)
 * User selects the units of measurement they'd like to be displayed
-* Temperature, brief weather description, windspeed and relative humidity are displayed.
+* Temperature, brief weather description, wind speed and relative humidity are displayed.

 ## Technologies + Tools